 Welcome to “DC Public Safety” – Radio and television shows, blog and transcripts on crime, criminal offenders and the criminal justice system.
-We currently average 90,000 page views a month.

 The portal site for “DC Public Safety” is http://media.csosa.gov.

 Len Sipes: From the nation’s capital, this is DC Public Safety.
 I’m your host, Leonard Sipes.
 The topic of today’s program, ladies and gentlemen, is Police-Probation and Parole partnerships.
 The question is whether law enforcement agencies cooperate with parole and probation agencies.
 We have two guests today.
 We have Bitna Kim.
 She is an Assistant Professor at Indiana University of Pennsylvania, Department of Criminology in Indiana, Pennsylvania.
 We also have Adam Matz.
 He is a Research Associate with the Council of State Governments, the American Probation and Parole Association. – And to Bitna and to Adam, welcome to DC Public safety.

 Dr. Bitna Kim: Thank you for having me here.

 Adam Matz: Yeah, thank you.